 Potato Creek is an exceptional retreat.
 Take your bike out for a spin, or rent a canoe, paddleboat, or kayak and head out on to the lake.
 Have a family picnic, go fishing for bass, or simply lay out on the sand and enjoy the beach.
 Spend the afternoon at the park or camp out overnight and fall asleep underneath the stars.

-Indiana’s Cool North is home to some incredible craft breweries.
-Learn where to go for some tasty brews and and good times in Northern Indiana.Learn More
+Indiana’s Cool North is home to some incredible wineries perfect for any weekend getaway.
+Learn where to go for some fantastic wines in Northern Indiana.Learn More